 Around 85 per cent of AK cases are associated with contact lens wear

 AK affects 125 people per year in the UK

 Treatment involves eye drops with antimicrobial effects, as well as anti-inflammatory and pain relief eye drops.
 Frequently antibiotics are required to treat bacterial co-infection or prophylaxis.

 Finding a solution

-Videos from the NIHR Biomedical Research Centre at Moorfields Eye Hospital NHS Foundation Trust and UCL Institute of Ophthalmology also highlighted best practice for contact lens use.
+Videos from the NIHR Biomedical Research Centre at Moorfields and the UCL Institute of Ophthalmology also highlighted best practice for contact lens use.

 The campaign gained good traction.
 Heavy traffic from the optical media (including Contact Lens Spectrum in the US) prompted an article in a national newspaper and two primetime radio slots.

 The campaign also reached a large number of people through Moorfields’ own digital channels.